tarwn/lessthandot-hugo/blogs/content/posts/2009-06-05-why-does-my-variable-always-have-null-in.md

 Select @AllImportantVarToRunThisScript
 ```
 Oops!
 You just lost the game and crashed and burned.
-Take care of your NULL&#8217;s!!!!
+Take care of your NULL's!!!!

 sql
 Declare @AllImportantVarToRunThisScript varchar(30)